 The catacombs are unique to France – but the idea of an ossuary isn’t.
 However, France do it the creepiest and the best.
-Get a tour guide to take you into the Catacombs – in deepest darkest Paris.
-You’ll want a tour guide, because if you get lost, you might not come back up!
-However, they are worth seeing and experiencing.
+I refrained from doing this tour after watching As Above, So Below BUT I hear it amazing.
+If you’re clasutrophibic like me, you may want to give this a miss.
+However, it is recommending to get a tour guide to take you into the Catacombs – in deepest darkest Paris.
+If you get lost, thanks for reading.,

 France is the land of bistro – that means high-quality, yet casual dining on the corners of streets.
-What’s more – each area of France has a speciality.
+What’s more – each area of France has a specialty.
 The creamy, rich sauces of Normandy to the coastal seafood of Provence, each area has its own flavour.
-Le Chapon Fin in Bordeaux excels with this regional cooking identity – while you can enjoy incredible light delights at Le Cafe de Paris; supposedly the place where the crepe suzette was invented!
+Le Chapon Fin in Bordeaux excels with this regional cooking identity – while you can enjoy incredible light delights at Le Cafe de Paris; supposedly the place where my guilty pleasure, the crepe suzette was invented.
 If you’re after unique, why not head to the basement dining experience of the romantic La Boheme in Toulouse?
-No matter where you are – try the Coq au Vin – it’s a rich dish, but you could say it’s France on a plate!
+No matter where you are – try the Coq au Vin, it’s a rich dish yearning to be ordered.
+Let me know how you get on… *daydreams*

 It’s not just art on the page, paper, and stone – France plays host to some of the most amazing buildings and monuments in world history.
 From the Eiffel Tower to the Arc de Triomphe – there is a lot in this country to take your breath away – even in the day to day buildings and architecture you’ll find on the streets of Paris to the boulevards of Nice.